Feds’ housing plan not seen as ‘major game changer’ for desperate buyers - Article - BNN

 It’s been two years since the Liberals vowed to tackle the housing crisis, but the arrival of Ottawa’s national housing strategy will likely provide little relief for Canadians chasing skyrocketing prices in the major markets.

-The long-awaiting housing plan is expected to be released Wednesday — on national housing day — and the focus appears to be more on affordable housing for low-income Canadians and less on housing affordability in the major markets.
+The long-awaiting housing plan will be released Wednesday — on national housing day — and the focus appears to be more on affordable housing for low-income Canadians and less on housing affordability in the major markets.

 “I doubt this will be a major game changer for people looking for a house,” Benjamin Tal, deputy chief economist at CIBC, told BNN in an interview.